mrkamel/search_flip/README.md

 Things on the To do list before releasing it:

-1. Create index with mapping
-2. Check if gem name is allowed
+1. Check if gem name is allowed
-3. First class support for `nested`, `has_parent` and `has_child` queries
+2. First class support for `nested`, `has_parent` and `has_child` queries
-4. Support collapse
+3. Support collapse
-5. Create Logo
+4. Create Logo
-6. Support more scopes in `unscope`
+5. Support more scopes in `unscope`

 ## Links